neondatabase/website/content/docs/guides/vercel-app.md

     ![View preview deployment in Vercel](/docs/guides/ns_check_deployment.png)
 1. View your deployment preview branch in Neon

-    The Neon integration created a new branch for the preview deployment with the schema changes that you committed.
-The branch has the same name as your git branch, which is `add_user_topics`.
-In Vercel, the Neon integration sets the preview environment variables for the new branch.
+    The Neon integration created a new branch for the preview deployment with the schema changes that you pushed.
+The branch has the same name as your Git branch, which is `add_user_topics`.
+In Vercel, the Neon integration sets the preview environment variables for the preview branch.
 To view the branch, select **Branches** in the Neon Console.

     ![View preview branch in Neon](/docs/guides/ns_neon_preview_branch.png)

 ## Conclusion

 Following the steps in this guide, you deployed an application to Vercel and added the Neon integration.
-You then made changes to the application and database schema, and when you created a pull request with your changes, the Neon integration automatically created a database branch for the preview deployment.
+You then made changes to the application and database schema.
+When you created a pull request, the Neon integration automatically created a database branch for the preview deployment.